Last Updated on August 26, 2021 by Oddmund Groette

 In house prop trading:

-One option is to get “hired” by a prop firm and show up at the office every day while they teach and gives you the tools to succeed.
+One option is to get “hired” by a prop firm and show up at the office every day while they teach and gives you the tools of the trade to succeed.
 Again, you don’t receive a salary, or at least it’s minimal, and you get a slice of the profits.

 Prop trading instruments: